marianpekar/Cardamom.js/docs/index.md

 ### Cardamom.HasAtLeastOneOfValue(obj, value)

-Returns true if object has at least one card that match passed value.
+Returns true if object has at least one card that matches passed value.

 ```javascript
 let deck = Cardamom.CreateDeck(4,13);